sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > **To build Canada together, we have to contribute, and accept contributions from citizens.**

-This strategy is an instrument to supports and enables digital transformation in IITB and ESDC.
+This strategy is an instrument to support and enable digital transformation in IITB and ESDC.
-It can be leveraged by others in the GC.
+It can also be leveraged by others in the GC.

 This strategy sets out how we encourage and leverage open principles and development practices to co-create, share and reuse across ESDC.
-It brings ESDC closer to the OSS community by making us an agile contributor and an active participant.
+It brings ESDC closer to the OSS community by making it an agile contributor and an active participant.
-It encourages us to explore opportunities for dedicated support services for open solutions that we consider critical.
+It encourages to explore opportunities for dedicated support services of open solutions that we consider critical.
-We will make more and more use of open standards and OSS – in areas where it is practical, to areas where it makes sense and domains where it is strategic.
+The organization will make more and more use of open standards and OSS – in areas where it is practical, to areas where it makes sense and domains where it is strategic.

 It was the GC's involvement in the fields of aviation, telephony, and nuclear technologies that spurred innovation and new industries in our country.
 The Government is once again well positioned to rally the country into the growing field of open standards and OSS that employs tens of thousands of people across the country.